Kên / Keeping StillMountain Above, Mountain Below

 Hexagram Judgment

-Keeping Still.
-Keeping his back still so that he no longer feels his body.
-He goes into his courtyard and does not see his people.
+KEEPING STILL.
+Keeping his back still So that he no longer feels his body.
+He goes into his courtyard And does not see his people.
 No blame.

 Tuan Commentary